wp-plugins/marketing-optimizer/readme.txt

 4. Experiments

 == Changelog ==
+= Version 2013.08.27 =
+* #bugFix fixed an issue with all testing stats were not being reset when resetting all stats.
+* Added total columns to experiments page.
+* #bugFix fixed an issue with post meta data not being correct when displaying a variation.
 = Version 2013.08.22 =
 * #bugFix fixed an issue with variation sometimes being tracked incorrectly.
 * Removed some unnecessary text from the settings ui.